-As the cryptocurrency industry exploded, Bitcoin and various digital tokens and currencies have drawn more attention from the general public than even before.
-Obviously, mining as one of the ways to acquire such currency, has been increasing interest as well.
+As the cryptocurrency industry exploded, Bitcoin and various digital tokens and currencies have drawn more attention from the general public than ever before.
+Obviously, mining as one of the ways to acquire such currency has been increasing interest as well.
 Everyone new to virtual currencies wants to know what mining is, how it’s done and whether or not it is profitable.
-Another block of hot questions is about cloud mining as extremely effective tool for crypto mining activities.
+Another block of hot questions is about cloud mining as an extremely effective tool for crypto mining activities.

 How to mine Bitcoin?
 As the top digital currency, Bitcoin is also the oldest: it has been around since 2009.
 In Bitcoin’s case (as with other cryptocurrencies), mining is a record-keeping service aimed at keeping the blockchain in shape, complete and safe, as well as unalterable.
 Miners are the ones who verify, collect and add newly broadcast transactions to blocks, which are linked to already existing blocks through cryptographic hashes.
 The linked-up nature of these blocks means that in order to alter one, all subsequent ones need to be altered as well – a feat which is obviously extremely difficult to pull off.